BAMWelDX/weldx/README.md

 * measurement data
 * coordinate systems (robot movement, sensors)

-enables us to store the whole experimental pipeline performed in a modern labratory.
+enables us to store the whole experimental pipeline performed in a modern laboratory.

 ## Design goals

 We seek to provide a user-friendly, well documented programming interface.
-All functions and classes in WeldX have attached documentation about the involved parameters (types and explaination), see [API docs](https://weldx.readthedocs.io/en/stable/api.html).
+All functions and classes in WeldX have attached documentation about the involved parameters (types and explanation), see [API docs](https://weldx.readthedocs.io/en/stable/api.html).
 Further we provide rich [Jupyter notebook tutorials](https://weldx.readthedocs.io/en/stable/tutorials.htm) about the handling of the basic workflows.

 All involved physical quantities used in weldX (lengths, angles, voltages, currents, etc.) should be attached